 When taken long-term, there are risks of experiencing salvia side effects.
 These can be related to symptoms that stem from salvia withdrawal as well.

 - Dizziness: Due to hallucinations and loss of motor control, an individual may experience dizziness when taking the drug.
-In some occasions, dizziness may occur even when the salvia is not taken.
+Sometimes, dizziness may occur even when the salvia is not taken.

-- Salvia overdose: Any type of substance taken in large amounts brings a risk of a drug overdose.
+- Salvia overdose: Any type of substance taken in large amounts risks a drug overdose.
 Signs and symptoms of drug overdose include loss of consciousness, heart palpitations, weakened pulse, pale skin, and low body temperature.
 Salvia overdose is considered a medical emergency, as it is potentially fatal.

 What usually happens during salvia withdrawal?